 - Are you setting out clear responsibilities, goals and objectives for staff and freelancers?
 Are these being reviewed regularly enough?

 - Are you doing enough to recognise good work?
-In a 2014 survey by a recruitment website of 2,000 workers and 500 employers/managers, more than 58% of British workers didn’t believe they were thanked enough at work.
-Over half said this made them feel unappreciated and 41% said they felt demotivated as a result of this.
+In a 2014 survey by a recruitment website, more than 58% of British workers didn’t believe they were thanked enough at work.
+Over half said this made them feel unappreciated and 41% said they felt demotivated as a result

-- Are you sharing your business’ plans, challenges and opportunities, and giving employees the opportunity to provide feedback about their work and share their own ideas for improvement in all aspects of your business?
+- Are you sharing your business’ plans, challenges and opportunities?
+Do employees have the opportunity to provide feedback about their work and share their own ideas for improvement in all aspects of your business?

 - Do you conduct exit interviews?

-- What are the reasons people give for leaving, is there a consistent (honest) theme?
-Staff don’t usually leave because of pay alone, they leave because they dislike their boss, their colleagues, their job, the employer, their career and development prospects, their work-life balance.
+- What are the reasons people give for leaving?
+Is there a consistent (honest) theme?
+Staff don’t usually leave because of pay alone – they leave because they dislike their boss, colleagues, job or employer, or perhaps for better career and development prospects, or their work-life balance.

 If you are an employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.